Healthy Homes Assessment Camborne

 What We Do

-As building inspectors we deal with all the elements of expert home inspects.
-We’re here to ensure you make the right decision when buying your next home.
+As building inspectors we handle all issues associated with specialist house examinations.
+We are here to ensure you make the best choice when it comes to buying your next home.

-We are serious about your investment, and undertake comprehensive examinations to ensure you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the fun parts of buying or owning a house.
+We value your money, and undertake comprehensive examinations to ensure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun aspects of buying or owning the home.

-We specialise in a range of solutions to make sure you are completely informed about the condition of any property you may be contemplating buying or selling as well as additional solutions.
+We specialise in a range of solutions to ensure you are fully updated on the condition of any property that you might be looking to purchase or sell in addition to other solutions.

-With our systematic method of conducting your home inspection as well as the latest technology in software that incorporates digital images into your document, you are able to actually see any problems that might be found.
-With our comprehensive report, it is no wonder that we receive so many referrals from clients our service to family and friends.
+Our systematic approach to your inspection of your home as well as the latest technology in software including digital photos imbedded into your reports, you are able to actually see any problems that might be identified.
+Thanks to our comprehensive report, it is easy to understand why we have so many clients who recommend our service to family members and acquaintances.

 Have Peace of Mind - Get in Touch